gudzpoz/luajava/docs/api.md

 For a `jobject` `object`:

 - `object.memberVar` returns the public member named `memberVar`.
-- `object.memberVar = value` assigns to the public static member if possible.
+- `object.memberVar = value` assigns to the public static member.
+If exceptions occur, a Lua error is generated.
 - `object:memberMethod(...)` calls the public member method `memberMethod`.
 See [Proxied Method Calls](#proxied-method-calls) for more info.

 ```lua